 This project focuses on the development of online scalable scheduling and planning techniques to deploy heterogeneous systems to prioritize safety while accomplishing different tasks.

 Modern cyber-physical systems like autonomous cars include a strong human in/on the loop component.
 The human needs and preferences need to be taken into account when designing such modern systems.
-Safety, trust, decision making, autonomy, user interface, user emotions, and security are some of the problems to consider when dealing with human-machine interactions.
+Safety, trust, decision making, planning, autonomy, user interface, user emotions, and security are some of the problems to consider when dealing with human-machine interactions.

 Co-design and Rapid Prototyping of autonomous mobile robots

 In the near future3-D robotic systems can be produced and designed using 2-D desktop technology fabrication methods.
 If this feat is achieved, it would be possible for the average person to design, customize and print a specialized robot in a matter of hours.
 Currently, it takes years and many resources to produce, program and design a functioning robot.